Revision3: History

 In September 2008, Revision3 started Revision3 Beta, a "talent-farming" sub-network of unofficial shows headed by Martin Sargent.

 On June 16, 2009, Patrick Norton announced that Systm would no longer be a weekly show, instead becoming segments within his other show, Tekzilla.
 He also announced that he would be launching a new show in July called HD Nation, which will be a show all about HD and Home Theatre.
 It will be co-hosted by Robert Heron who was a co-host on DL.TV, with Patrick Norton, and then remained host for 23 months after Norton left.

 On October 10, 2010, Revision3 launched a show from the popular gaming website Destructoid, which recaps the latest news in video games 3 times a week in studio starring employees Max Scoville and Tara Long.
 On August 25, 2011, Past host of Bytejacker Anthony Carboni started a video game review show called "New Challenger" where other reviewers are pitted against Anthony's review, whether it be from a live guest or sourced from other popular websites.
 They subsequently started Rev3Games, a centralised channel for this and short bonus content.

 On March 13, 2011, Revision3 announced a partnership with Gawker Media which would bring its most popular websites to video podcasting.
 This started with Lifehacker, a show showing small tips to improve your life.
 This was followed up a year later on April 13, 2012 by io9 with a Tekzilla-like show called "We Come from the Future", where the editors of io9 discuss the latest news in science and sci-fi.
 It ran for 32 episodes and ended November 16, 2012.
 On 11 August 2011, Jay Adelson (founder of Revision3) started a show responding to questions for entrepreneurial, company and business advice called "Ask Jay".
 Diggnation announced that it would stop production of episodes from the end of 2011, which caused massive uproar.
 As consolation for this, production star Glenn McElhose started his own show called "Toasted Donut" on November 15, 2011, where he experiments with different formats.
 The last episode went ahead live at the Music Box on December 30, 2011, skipping to episode #420 for a 2-parter.

 On May 3, 2012, Discovery Communications announced that it had entered into an agreement to acquire Revision3.
 The transaction closed on June 1, 2012.

 Shows

+Diggnation

+Diggnation was a weekly video podcast, airing from 2005 to 2011.
+Hosted by Kevin Rose and Alex Albrecht, the show centered on casual discussion of news items posted to the social news aggregator Digg (of which Rose was a co-founder).